The regional Kidney Care Program (KCP) provides a continuum of services that includes:

 Kelly Taylor, Clinical Manager Out-patient Dialysis at 905-378-4647 Ext.
 43157

-Transplant Referral Service is located at the St. Catharines Site.
+Transplant Referral Service is located at the Marotta Family Hospital.
 The Niagara Health KC Program refers patients and families interested in transplantation to partner organizations in Hamilton, London and Toronto.
 Initial discussion and review takes place within our clinic, but full transplant suitability evaluation occurs at one of the partner Regional Transplant Centres.

-In-patient Regional Nephrology beds are located at the St. Catharines Site.
+In-patient Regional Nephrology beds are located at the Marotta Family Hospital.
 Although we work with our patients to optimize their health, when hospitalization is required, we have dedicated Nephrology (Kidney) beds.
 These acute care beds support patients who require temporary 24-hour access to specialized renal care.

 Chances are that if you have searched for this website, you or someone you care about has been told that they are at risk for, or have kidney disease.
 Kidney disease can be the result of a variety of health issues and while anyone can develop kidney disease; those at highest risk are individuals with high blood pressure (hypertension) and diabetes.
-This website will support you to find some information about kidney disease with a goal of optimizing health and empowering patient-directed decision making.
+This website will help you find information about kidney disease with a goal of optimizing health and empowering patient-directed decision-making.

 The Ontario Renal Network (ORN) leads a province-wide effort to better organize and manage the delivery of renal services in Ontario.